sndnyang/xvat/README.md

 ## Demo

-The evolutions of decision boundaries of the learned networks on synthetic "Moons" dataset:
+The evolutions of (left) decision boundaries of the learned networks and (right) the generated multiplicative perturbations on synthetic "Moons" dataset:

 ![demo](https://github.com/sndnyang/xvat/raw/master/demo/moons.gif)